Elliott Bay Marine VHF Monitor

 Table of Contents

 This project monitors nearby Elliott Bay marine VHF radio traffic.
-Raspberry Pi SDR receivers capture VHF audio and AIS, a small Ubuntu machine at home processes clips and transcripts, and AWS serves browser-playable live audio, vessel positions, searchable clips, “Hall of Fame” audio, and transcript analysis with word charts, entity counts, and BERTopic clusters.
+A Raspberry Pi radio edge captures VHF audio and AIS, an Ubuntu micro-computer at home processes clips and transcripts, and AWS serves browser-playable live audio, vessel positions, searchable clips, “Hall of Fame” audio, and transcript analysis with word charts, entity counts, and BERTopic clusters.

 I used OpenAI Codex while building and deploying it.
 The transcription work uses Whisper; reviewed corrections feed an experimental fine-tuning workflow for maritime radio audio, vessel names, channel jargon, and Seattle Traffic phrasing.